4 lessons I learned as a starting Scrum master

-I recently saw that I passed my 3 year mark as a certified Scrum master.
+I recently saw that I passed my 3-year mark as a certified Scrum master.
 This seemed a good moment for me to reflect on my experiences so far, and take a closer look at the lessons I learned as a starting Scrum master.

 Conflicts are not always bad

 Sure, not all conflicts should be played out fully. some conflicts can be more harmful than the lesson they learn.
 You can compare it to being a parent (or so have I been told).
 Sure you want your children to learn from their mistakes.
-Letting young children go outside without their jacket, is something they can learn from.
+Letting young children go outside without their jackets, is something they can learn from.
 But you will not let them cross a busy road, on their own.

 Am I a Scrum master or a developer with extras?